TEIC/website/src/guidelines/licensing-and-citation.md

  you can indicate with some precision which state of the Guidelines is being cited;
  however, casual readers may not be able to get access to the precise state you cite, if it has been superseded by newer releases.
-(All previous versions can be recovered from the repository maintained at the TEI SourceForge site.)
+(All previous versions can be recovered from the repository maintained at the [TEI GitHub site](https://github.com/TEIC/TEI).)
 For purposes where a stable reference to specific words is crucial, citing the print version (if any) may be preferable, with the recognition that it may be out of date with respect to the most current online release.

- Below are the recommended forms of citation for the TEI Guidelines and its component parts, following the recommendations of the Columbia Guide to Online Style.
+ Below are the recommended forms of citation for the TEI Guidelines and its component parts, following the recommendations of the *Columbia Guide to Online Style*.
 The version number indicates the major release and version (e.g. P5, version 1.0), and can be found on the title page for the TEI Guidelines.
 The last modified date is the date on which the Guidelines were last updated and can also be found on the title page for the Guidelines; this includes any change that affects the text or substance